jgregori/Bb_rest_helper/README.md

 ### SETUP.
 Make sure you are at least in Python 3.7+

 The first step is to get the right credentials for the API that you will be using.
-Depending on the API, the process may be a bit different, we offer a summary, but please check docs.blackboard.com for the full picture.
+Depending on the API, the process may be a bit different.
+We offer a summary, but please check docs.blackboard.com for the full picture.

 #### For Blackboard Learn